Two Birds Catering

 Robin Jackson is an avid hiker, kayaker, fisherman, and a keen wild foods hunter.
 His particular passion is wild regional mushrooms, and many of his menus highlight dozens of varieties of fungi throughout the year.

 A natural born chef, Robin started in the kitchen before he could even reach the counter, helping his mother, a chef, caterer, cooking class teacher and a food writer in northern California.
-At the age of 13, Robin entered his first professional kitchen at California Pasta Productions before moving to the Sugar Bowl Ski Resort and later to San Francisco where he continued his cooking career.
-Next came Alaska and the Alyeska Hotel where Robin ran five restaurant outlets at the age of 19.
-Alaska in its beauty and abundance of wild fresh ingredients forever engrained the love and respect for the food we grow, gather and forage for and for the natural world and our connection to it in Robin’s mind.
-In order to familiarize himself with additional techniques, and fascinated with Japanese cuisine, Robin also worked in sushi and Teppanyaki kitchens and to further hone his skill as a chef and understanding of ingredients.
+At the age of 13, Robin entered his first professional kitchen at California Pasta Productions before moving to San Francisco where he continued his cooking career.
+Next came the Alyeska Hotel in Alaska, where its beauty and abundance of wild fresh ingredients forever engrained the love and respect for the food we grow, gather and forage.
+In order to familiarize himself with additional techniques, and fascinated with Japanese cuisine, Robin also worked in sushi and Teppanyaki kitchens to further hone his skill as a chef and understanding of ingredients.

 Eventually landing at world renowned Sooke Harbour House on Vancouver Island BC, Robin deepened his understanding of locally grown, seasonal foods such as tuberous nasturtiums and tuberous begonias in their wild habitat and harvesting more seeds, ideas and techniques.